better-999/TrollMemo/README.md

 ## Caveats

 - Spawn with root privileges is **required**.
 Otherwise, the HUD process will be killed by SpringBoard when unlocking device.
-- TrollSpeed will observe its app removal and terminate its HUD.
+- TrollMemo will observe its app removal and terminate its HUD.

 ## Notes